 The Vineyard Haven Library Board of Trustees has announced a Capital Campaign to raise funds for the addition.
 Fundraising efforts are being led by the Vineyard Haven Public Library Building Fund, Inc. (VHPLBFI), a nonprofit, 501(c)3 organization made up volunteers from the community.
 VISIT THE VHPLBFI WEBSITE TO DOWNLOAD A PLEDGE FORM OR DONATE ONLINE

-The Town approved funding of $40,000 for design services at the April 2017 Town Meeting.
-The Library Trustees are planning a Capital Campaign to raise remaining funds needed for the project privately.
+The Town approved funding of $40,000 for design services at the April 2017 Town Meeting, and additional funding for repairs to the existing building were approved in April 2023.
+The Library Trustees are undertaking a Capital Campaign to raise remaining funds needed for the addition.
 The Vineyard Haven Library Building Fund Inc., a 501(c)(3) nonprofit organization, has been formed to assist with fundraising.

 What is the "Shakespeare Garden" that has been discussed at recent meetings?